Stimpy's Invention: Frequent delays

 By November 1991, Howard Baker had resigned as the overseas supervisor, and Jaques was hired to go to the Philippines to oversee the inking of the episode by Fil-Cartoons at Manila.
-Jaques, who disliked overseeing production in various Asian studios, whose poorly paid cartoonists had a level of craftsmanship not up to American standards, at first refused Kricfalusi's request to work as the overseas supervisor.
-Jaques decided to go to the Philippines before he saw how the drafts of "Fire Dogs" had been vandalized by the staff of the Fil-Cartoons studio.
-The version of "Fire Dogs" that premiered in 1991 was shorter than intended, as much of the footage had been vandalized beyond repair.
-Jaques was fond of his work on this episode and did not want the episode to get ruined the same way much of "Fire Dogs" had been ruined.
-When Jaques arrived in Manila in November 1991, he reported that much of the footage had been ruined due to incompetence, and he had to redo much of the episode himself using the original pencil drawings.
-Jaques called Fil-Cartoons "the cheapest [expletive] studio I've ever had the displeasure to work with."
-American scholar Thad Komorowski wrote that Fil-Cartoons was the animation equivalent of a sweatshop as many of the Fil-Cartoons cartoonists slept outside of the studio as they were unable to pay rent owing to their extremely low wages and the studio had no toilet paper in its washrooms out of the fear that the employees might steal it; he compared its performance unfavorably to Lacewood Productions, another animation studio they hired with similarly abysmal working conditions and performance, though Kricfalusi didn't disapprove of its work.
+However, Jaques disliked overseeing production in various Asian studios, as their cartoonists were poorly paid and had a level of craftsmanship not up to American standards, which led to him refusing Kricfalusi's request to work as the overseas supervisor.
+Jaques saw the animation drafts of "Fire Dogs" being vandalized by the staff of the Fil-Cartoons studio.
+The version of "Fire Dogs" that premiered in 1991 was shorter than intended due to production problems, as much of the footage had been vandalized beyond repair.
+Jaques was fond of his work on this episode and did not want the episode to get damaged the same way as "Fire Dogs".
+When Jaques arrived in Manila in November 1991, he reported that much of the footage had been damaged due to incompetence, and had to redo much of the episode himself using the original pencil drawings.
+Jaques called Fil-Cartoons "the cheapest [expletive] studio I've ever had the displeasure to work with".
+Animation historian Thad Komorowski wrote that Fil-Cartoons was the animation equivalent of a sweatshop, as many of the Fil-Cartoons cartoonists slept outside of the studio and were unable to pay rent, and the studio had no toilet paper in its washrooms out of the fear that the employees might steal it; he compared its performance unfavorably to Lacewood Productions, another animation studio they hired with similarly abysmal working conditions and performance, though Kricfalusi didn't disapprove of its work.